 Pink tourmalines are a great option for any type of jewelry but some will require extra care.
 A pink tourmaline will almost always have inclusions.
 In deeper colored types, the inclusions in pink tourmaline is somewhat tolerated.

-Pink tourmaline may go through heat treatment to enhance optical properties but not all stones require this form of enhancement.
+Pink tourmalines may go through heat treatment to bring out desirable optical properties but not all tourmaline stones require this form of enhancement.

 5. Pink Garnet